Anni Rehborn

 Anni Rehborn (25 August 1904 – 15 January 1986) was a German swimmer who won a bronze medal in the 4 × 100 m freestyle relay at the 1927 European Aquatics Championships.
-She entered the 1928 Summer Olympics, but did not compete for unknown reasons.
+She entered two swimming events at the 1928 Summer Olympics, but did not compete for unknown reasons.
 During her career she won eight national titles in the 100 m backstroke (1923–1925, 1927–1929) and 100 m freestyle events (1923–1924).

 Family

+Rehborn joined the Nazi Party in 1932.

 Rehborn was the wife of Karl Brandt, one of Adolf Hitler's personal physicians.
 The two married on 17 March 1934.
-The couple had one child, Karl Adolf Brandt, born 4 October 1935.
+The couple had only one child, Karl Adolf Brandt, born 4 October 1935.
 With her husband a part of Hitler's inner circle, Rehborn became close friends with both Eva Braun and Margarete Speer, wife of Albert Speer.

 Karl Brandt led the Action T4 euthanasia programme started by a decree from Hitler in September 1939, in which disabled patients were executed by the regime.
-Karl Brandt was tried for crimes against humanity at the Doctors' Trial, found guilty and executed by hanging.
+Karl Brandt was tried for crimes against humanity at the Doctors' Trial, found guilty and executed by hanging in 1948.

 Her elder brother Julius and sister Hanni were Olympic divers.